As an Amazon Associate, I earn a commission on qualifying products at no additional cost to you.

 Turn on Do Not Disturb

 Most smartphones have a “do not disturb” setting that keeps notifications from making any type of noise or lighting up.
 You can set it each night, or to make it easier on yourself you can set it to turn on at the same time every night, or every weeknight.
-Set it for the time which you normally climb in bed until the time you want to wake up.
+Set it for the time at which you normally climb into bed until the time you want to wake up.
 Don’t worry, your alarm will still come through, along with anything else you specifically set to allow.